 Plagiarism and fabrication are serious offenses both in academia and in the professions of journalism and strategic communication.
 The Hubbard School of Journalism and Mass Communication will not tolerate any form of these transgressions.
 The School's position on plagiarism and fabrication complies with the Student Conduct Code adopted and amended by the University of Minnesota Board of Regents, which lists those as scholastic dishonesty offenses subject to appropriate disciplinary action.
 Sanctions at the University level might involve a written reprimand for first-time offenders or, if repeated, more serious consequences, including removal from the major or expulsion from the university.
-Because plagiarism and fabrication destroy the trust – and ruin the careers – of journalists, strategic communication professional and scholars, the HSJMC takes a particularly strong position on these offenses.
+Because plagiarism and fabrication destroy the trust – and ruin the careers – of journalists, strategic communication professionals, and scholars, the Hubbard School takes a particularly strong position on these offenses.

 Student Conduct Code and Definitions